3 Free Transcription Tools You Can Try

-But you don’t always need pricey transcription tools with all the bells and whistles to transcribe a simple audio or video recording.
 There are plenty of free options out there than can deliver results if you have the time to do it yourself.

 To start, just upload an audio or video file or enter a link to a YouTube video.
 The player will then sit to the left of the text box so you can do all your work in one window.

 OTranscribe also allows you to adjust the keyboard shortcuts so you can tailor it to your transcribing style.

 One thing to note: OTranscribe only saves work as an RTF file, so copy your transcript once it’s done if you want to keep it in another format.

 2. Express Scribe

 Express Scribe is a popular industry tool designed for professional transcribers.
 It can be installed for free on a Mac or PC and lets you control everything through your keyboard or by linking to a foot pedal.
 It has an easy-to-learn interface and features a broad range of hotkey controls for better speed and efficiency.

 There is both a free version and a paid version of Express Scribe.
 The free version includes foot pedal support and can play a wide range of audio file types.